Moir\'e Folded Helical States at the Interfaces of Heterostructures: Energy Spectrum and Density of states

 To build the Hamiltonian of the system in the RBZ we keep the \(q\) replica momenta \(\{\bar{k}+m G_s\}_{m=0}^{q-1}\) in the Hamiltonian matrix $H_{\mathrm{RBZ}}$.
 Thus, the block‐diagonal piece becomes \( \big[H^{(0)}_{\mathrm{RBZ}}(\bar{k})\big]_{m m'}= \delta_{m m'}\,H\!\big(\bar{k}+m G_s\big),\) \( m,m'=0,\dots,q-1 \).
 Rung modulation \(\cos(qk)\) connects nearest-neighbor replicas in the RBZ and gives rise to the off-diagonal part \(\big[\delta H_{\mathrm{RBZ}}(\bar{k})\big]_{m,m\pm 1}=\frac{t_1}{2}\,R,\quad R = \sigma_1 \otimes \mathbb{I}_2\), where $\sigma_j$ is the j-$th$ Pauli matrix.
 The \(4q\times4q\) moiré Hamiltonian in the RBZ becomes \cite{mellado2025sliding} \(H_{\mathrm{RBZ}}(\bar{k})=H^{(0)}_{\mathrm{RBZ}}(\bar{k})+\delta H_{\mathrm{RBZ}}(\bar{k})\).
 If \(t_1=0\) the \(4q\) bands split into \(q\) independent copies of the four parent bands evaluated at $\bar{k}+m G_s$.
 The symmetry of \(H\) is preserved by $ H_{\mathrm{RBZ}}$ \cite{mellado2025sliding}.

-Fig.\ref{f2} shows a zoomed-out view of the energy spectra of the minibands in the reduced Brillouin zone at $\delta=0.95$ and $\delta=0.85$ in the absence (a,c) and presence (b,d) of spin-orbit coupling.
+Fig.\ref{f2} shows a zoomed-out view of the energy spectra of the minibands in the reduced Brillouin zone at $\delta=0.95$, that corresponds to 5\% of mismatch between the legs and $\delta=0.85$ (15\% mismatch) in the absence (a,c) and presence (b,d) of spin-orbit coupling.
 Without SOC, the RBZ spectrum consists of multiple folded minibands that intersect extensively, reflecting both the moiré backfolding and the underlying spin degeneracy.
 Figs.\ref{f2}(b,d) show that SOC qualitatively restructures the internal organization of the minibands: spin degeneracy is lifted, and a large fraction of the band crossings are replaced by avoided crossings.
 As a result, the RBZ spectrum becomes more densely interconnected, with miniband branches hybridizing over extended momentum ranges.
 This reconstruction reflects the entanglement of spin and moiré degrees of freedom induced by SOC and leads to a redistribution of spectral weight across the miniband manifold.

 The Dirac-like crossings observed in Fig.\ref{f2}(d) indicate that the moire modulated SOC not only lifts degeneracies, but also reorganizes the miniband structure into effective two-band sectors with linear dispersion.
 The case at $\delta=0.85$ illustrates how moiré modulation and SOC jointly induce emergent relativistic behavior in otherwise heavily folded miniband spectra.
 A symmetry mechanism is expected to safeguard the Dirac-type band crossings in the RBZ spectrum when SOC is included.
 With SOC present, a pure moiré translation by a reciprocal lattice vector $G_m$ ceases to be a symmetry since the Rashba-like SOC term is odd in momentum and reverses sign under $k \rightarrow k + G_m$.
 Nevertheless, the Hamiltonian is invariant under the composite operation $\tilde T = T_{G_m}\mathcal R_y(\pi)$, with $\mathcal R_y(\pi)=-i\sigma_y$ denoting a $\pi$ spin rotation about the SOC-defined axis.
 This combined spin–translation symmetry yields $\tilde T^2 = T_{2G_m}$, thereby halving the fundamental periodicity of the EBZ. $\tilde T$ acts as a quantum number that differentiates miniband eigenstates, such that bands with distinct $\tilde T$ eigenvalues cannot hybridize at the same momentum.
 As a result, when moiré folding brings bands from different $\tilde T$ sectors into contact, SOC imposes symmetry-protected linear crossings, yielding Dirac-like nodes in the miniband spectrum.